Telefonica/check-license-compliance/README.md

 This repository contains a GitHub Action that checks that repository dependencies are compliant with allowed licenses according to a given configuration.

-For the moment, it supports the following languages:
+It is able to check the licenses of dependencies from next systems:

-* Node.js
+* Node.js (NPM)

-> [!IMPORTANT]
-> It requires dependencies to be installed in the repository.
-If you are using a package manager, make sure to run the installation command before running this action.
-Otherwise, it will simply return a warning.
+* Python (PyPi)
+* Maven
+* Go

+__It does not require to install the dependencies before checking__.
+It scans the `package.json`, `requirements.txt`, `pom.xml`, or `go.mod` files to get the dependencies, and then it retrieves the dependencies tree information recursively from the [deps.dev API](https://deps.dev/) and performs the check.

-For better user experience in PRs, it also includes a Github Composite Action that performs the check and posts the results into a comment in the PR.
+For better user experience in PRs, this repository also contains a Github Composite Action that performs the check and posts the results into a comment in the PR.
 Read the [PR comments](#pr-comments) section for more information.

 ## Usage

-Create a configuration file `check-license-compliance.config.yml` at the root of your repository, containing the [forbidden, allowed, or warning licenses](#configuration).
+Create a configuration file `check-license-compliance.config.yml` at the root of your repository, containing the [forbidden, allowed, or warning licenses](#configuration) and the [other options](#configuration-file) you want to set.

 Then, create a GitHub Actions workflow file that uses the action.
-The action will check the dependencies according to the configuration file on every push.
+The action will check the dependencies according to the options defined in the [action inputs](#inputs) and in the [configuration file](#configuration-file).

 The main option is the `licenses` property, which contains the allowed, forbidden, and warning licenses.
 The licenses can be simple [SPDX license identifiers](https://spdx.dev/learn/handling-license-info/) like _MIT_, plus-ranges like _EPL-2.0+_, or licenses with exceptions like _Apache-2.0 WITH LLVM_. __They may not be compound expressions using AND or OR.__ You can also use not valid SPDX identifiers, and, in such case, the license will be matched simply by a string comparison.